Enabling Sales Managers to Become Better Coaches

 Given these perceptual gaps, we wondered what organizations were doing to better enable their front-line sales managers to effectively coach.
 What tools are companies providing?
 What kinds of support are managers receiving from sales training and enablement teams in terms of technology, systems, and processes?

 When we asked sales training and enablement leaders about the coaching support and training they typically provide, the results were surprising.
 Much of the training given to coaches has the tactical, short-term focus that reps complain about.
 Apparently, one reason managers are overly focused on coaching to the pipeline instead of long-term skills development is because their trainers also emphasize those types of conversations.

 The good news is that front-line sales managers are acting on the support and training that sales training and enablement departments provide.
 But the support is overly skewed toward tactical, deal-oriented conversations and needs to be adjusted.

 When we asked managers, “What are the barriers to improving the coaching you’re delivering?” the overwhelming response was “lack of time.”

 But ironically, we found that managers are not utilizing the available coaching technology—which would make finding time for coaching easier—as much as they could.
 The data also showed that managers and reps prefer face-to-face interactions when conducting coaching, so managers may be hesitant to use the available technologies if they don’t simulate the in-person experience.

-“These technologies allow sales training and enablement teams to extend their reach beyond the classroom and into the field,” said Henry Bruckstein, founder of Canam Research in a recent webinar on the survey results.
+“These technologies allow sales training and enablement teams to extend their reach beyond the classroom and into the field,” said Henry Bruckstein, founder of Canam Research in a recent sales webinar on the survey results.
 “They also give managers access to what happened during formal training.
 What role plays did the reps do well on; which products do they have a natural ability to talk about versus those they don’t?

 “This information will tell the coach–in advance–about which reps need coaching and which topics need to be covered.”